 Once that divine shock wears off and these uncertainty principles are embraced, there is still much to appreciate.
 We can even enjoy some of the game-changing truths that NFTs make more obvious.

 - Currency can be created by anyone.

 - Everyone (and anyone) can be an artist.

 - Despite humanities best efforts, uncertainty is an inseparable principle of art and money.

 - Money has always been a game.

-- Powering art and money, internet access becomes even more of a human right.
+- Distributing digital art and money, internet access becomes even more of a human right.

 May you power-up to play the art/money game well... and enjoy the uncertain results as best as you can.